GoldStar184/Xtreme-Wiki/Generic-Guides.md

 ### **The recommended method:**
 Now use an application to unzip the file you just downloaded.
 (If you don't know how to unzip / use 7zip look into the 7zip section)
 * -> Extract to a Folder
-* -> Copy folder into update on the Flipper via qFlipper
+* -> Copy folder into update folder on the Flipper via qFlipper (SD Card/update/)
 * -> delete the apps folder (SD Card/apps/)
 * -> on the main menu press **Arrow Down**, navigate to the update folder via the Browser, select the folder which you copied over, select update ->(Run in App)